pivot-access-ltd/bma-offline-docs/src/how-to-build-maas-images-5100.md

 tcp        0      0 localhost:46124         localhost:2281          TIME_WAIT
 ```

 This `ESTABLISHED` connection may not hold the first few times, but eventually, the SSH connection will be made, and the provisioning process will finish.
-If you want to walk away and come back, be advised that the Makefile clears the terminal buffer at the end, but echoing one final instruction:
+If you want to walk away and come back, be advised that the Makefile clears the terminal buffer at the end, but echoes one final instruction:

 ```nohighlight
 rm OVMF_VARS.fd